East of the 100th Meridian

 Bibliography of the Cicadoidea – a web database of scientific publications on cicadas.

-The sound and image files linked on this site are for personal, not-for-profit viewing and listening only and must not be duplicated, sold, or reproduced elsewhere without written permission from David Marshall [pterophylla "at" yahoo.com] or Kathy Hill [cicada900 "at" yahoo.com.au].
-Nonetheless, we're usually happy to oblige requests for educational purposes and limited use in other projects.
+The sound and image files linked on this site are for personal, not-for-profit viewing and listening only and must not be duplicated, sold, or reproduced elsewhere without written permission from David Marshall [cicada "at" insectsingers.com]; Nonetheless, we're usually happy to oblige requests for educational purposes and limited use in other projects.

 Credits and Acknowledgments